qilingframework/zh/install.md

 #### Important note on Windows DLLs and registry

-Due to distribution restriction, we do not bundle Microsoft Windows DLL files and registry.
-You need to copy respective DLLs and registry from Microsoft Windows System
+Due to distribution restriction, Qiling Framework will not bundle Microsoft Windows DLL files and registry.
+Please copy respective DLLs and registry from Microsoft Windows System.
+Normally in C:\Windows\system32

 Refer to [DLLX86.txt](https://github.com/qilingframework/qiling/blob/master/docs/DLLX86.txt) for Windows 32bit DLLs hashes and file version